OluwatuyiAbiola/Newsletter/README.md

 - created a procfile with web: npm start
 - npm starts d script so in our script on package.json add "start": node app.js
 - pushed the site on heroku using hit push heroku master
+- There is an error because of the exposed api Key